-DEFINITIONS Diocesan Authority Under the Parochial Church Council (Powers) Measure 1956 and the Incumbent and Churchwardens (Trusts) Measure 1964, this is a body appointed to act as trustee of diocesan trust property.
-When acting as Diocesan Authority, DT(O)L must give prior consent to the charity trustees' resolved transaction.
+DEFINITIONS Diocesan Authority Under the Parochial Church Council (Powers) Measure 1956 and the Incumbent and Churchwardens (Trusts) Measure 1964, both as amended by the Ecclesiastical Property Measure 2015, this is a body appointed to act as trustee of diocesan trust property.
+When acting as Diocesan Authority, DT(O)L must give a prior consent to the charity trustees' resolved transaction.
 Managing Trustee A managing trustee is a charity trustee responsible for controlling the management and administration of a charity.
 Custodian Trustee A custodian trustee is a body that holds the legal title to a charity's property or investments.
 A custodian trustee has no management role but must act on the instruction of the charity's trustees.
 Sole Trustee A sole trustee is one which undertakes alone the role of a charity trustee as well as that of custodian trustee

-DIRECTORS' ANNUAL REPORT 2018
+DIRECTORS' ANNUAL REPORT 2021

-The directors, who are also trustees for the purposes of charity law, present their annual report, together with the audited financial statements, for the year ended 31 December 2018.
+The directors, who are also trustees for the purposes of charity law, present their annual report, together with the audited financial statements, for the year ended 31 December 2021.